 When Alfred died in 1933, his son Claude took over the running of Haigh’s Chocolates.
 But it was Claude’s son, John, who eventually transformed the business.
 In 1950 he arranged to spend time at the Lindt chocolate factory in Switzerland.
 On his return he began to improve the quality of the manufacturing operation, with new equipment and methods.

 Haigh’s Chocolates have always been sold through their own stores, although in the late 1950s and 1960s, they were often sold by “tray boys and girls” at theatres and cinemas.
 Haigh’s now have 14 stores in Adelaide, Melbourne and Sydney.
+However, a trip to Haigh’s store in central Adelaide has become something of a pilgrimage by former residents when visiting their home town.

 The Haigh’s Book of Chocolate by Cath Kerry tells the story of the company.